 Forced marriages and grooming gangs are another way young women are at serious risk, but due to ‘cultural sensitivity’ and the wish not to offend, these issues are brushed under the carpet again and again.
 Certain legislation exists to tackle these pressing issues and others – The Female Genital Mutilation Act 2003 aims to crack down on female circumcision procedures that are performed overseas, whilst the updated Protection from Harassment Act 1997 aims to protect women against stalking which causes for fear of violence or distress.
 The government has also recently published an action plan, titled A Call to End Violence against Women and Girls (March 2013), the objective of which is to correct the fact that half of the population (women) face the threat of violence and abuse from the other half of the population (men).

 Stereotyping, discrimination, subjugation, trauma and suffering is a horrifying reality for many women across the globe.
-Feminism, in its liberal and less radical form, has achieved a lot in terms of establishing equal rights for women, and it is a movement which should at all times be heard and encouraged in its cause.
+Feminism has achieved a lot in terms of establishing equal rights for women, and it is a movement which should at all times be heard and encouraged in its cause.
 The point that does need stressing, however, is that because sexism against women is so pervasive and is committed by men, and because feminism is such a powerful force in society, sexism against men often gets sidelined.

 In regards to the statistics on rape, last year 9,000 men became victims of this horrible crime (committed mostly by men, not women).
 Although there are many cases of men being raped by women.
 The number of men who are raped is far less than the number of women who are raped each year, but it is still an issue lacks the deserved attention.
 There are posters warning women about the risks of rape (i.e. about how not to get too drunk, to be careful about their drinks being spiked, to not get into unmarked taxis etc.) but where are the posters for men?
 And where are all the support groups for male rape victims?
 Might it not make even more sense if there were gender-neutral warning posters?

 It’s true that women should be a bit more careful and vigilant than men do when it comes to these types of situations.
 And of course, awareness should also be raised about the fact that most women who are raped are raped by someone who they know, most often by their partner.
-However, the lack of awareness about male rape victims (partly due to under-reporting) and the lack of an appropriate response to this problem, I think, does help to strengthen the stereotype that men are violent, dominating, controlling, insensitive, potential rapists, and incapable of being victims themselves.
+However, the lack of awareness about male rape victims (partly due to under-reporting) and the lack of an appropriate response to this problem, I think, does help to strengthen the stereotype that men are incapable of being victims themselves.

 Rape can be just as traumatising for a man as it is for a woman – depression, anxiety, shame and fear can follow in a similar way.
 But what’s worse is that because many men may feel emasculated following the incident, they are too ashamed to report it to the police, or even tell anyone for that matter.
 It is quite likely, then, that the number of men raped each year is much higher.
 The stereotype that men should be powerful and protective may lead many male rape victims to feel a deep sense of guilt for having been over-powered and violated by someone else.
 Men can, of course, be raped and sexually assaulted by women as well – it is completely discriminatory to say that a man cannot be raped by a woman.
 Rape, defined as the act of sexual intercourse forced upon someone else, is gender-neutral.
 The fact that a man has an erection during the experience is irrelevant; it has nothing to do with whether the man consents or not.
 No still means no.